o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     cmake -B build/windows_vs2019 -G "Visual Studio 16" -DLY_3RDPARTY_PATH=C:\o3de-packages -DLY_UNITY_BUILD=ON -DLY_VERSION_ENGINE_NAME=o3de-install -DCMAKE_INSTALL_PREFIX=C:\o3de-install
     ```

-    There are several noteworthy custom definitions (`-D`) specified in the preceding command.
+    The preceding command specifies several noteworthy custom definitions (`-D`).
 All are optional but recommended in this example.

     * `LY_3RDPARTY_PATH` : The path to the downloadable package directory, also known as the "third-party path".
 Do not use trailing slashes when specifying the path to the packages directory.
-    * `LY_UNITY_BUILD` : Unity builds are recommended in many cases for improved build performance.
-If you encounter a build error, disable unity builds to help debug the problem.
+    * `LY_UNITY_BUILD` : We recommend Unity builds in many cases for improved build performance.
+If you encounter a build error, disable Unity builds to help debug the problem.
     * `LY_VERSION_ENGINE_NAME` : The name you want to give the engine.
 Giving the install layout a different engine name ("o3de-install") than the source engine ("o3de") enables useful side-by-side options.
     * `CMAKE_INSTALL_PREFIX`: The path to the installed build of the engine source.
 The directory you specify here is your engine install directory.
 You will find the Project Manager, Editor, and other tools in the subdirectory `bin/Windows/profile`.
 If you don't specify this option, the engine SDK binaries will be built to `<ENGINE_SOURCE>/install/bin/Windows/profile`.

 1. Use CMake to build the engine as an SDK, the same as if you installed the engine from an installer tool.
-The `profile` build configuration is shown in this example.
+The following example shows the `profile` build configuration.

     ```cmd
     cmake --build build/windows_vs2019 --target INSTALL --config profile -- /m